edsu/inkdroid.org/_posts/2020-09-22-less-is-more.md

 Ok, so what does a all this have to do with a list of numbers?
 To understand that I need to quickly tell you about three interrelated problems we encountered on the [Documenting the Now] project (they should sound familiar).
-Documenting the Now is a project (thank you Mellon Foundation) that is building a community of practice for social media and web archiving that centers the rights, safety and voices of content creators.
+Documenting the Now is a project (thank you Mellon Foundation) that is cultivating a community of practice for social media and web archiving that centers the rights, safety and voices of content creators.
 The project started in 2014 in the wake of the murder of Michael Brown in Ferguson, Missouri with the recognition that:

 1. Social media presents a huge opportunity for documenting previously undocumented historical events.
-However cultural organizations steer clear of engaging in it because of concerns about how to provide meaningful access without harming the people doing the documentation.
-For more about this please see Michelle Caswell's keynote [Whose Digital Preservation?] from last year.
+However cultural organizations often (rightly) steer clear of engaging in it because of concerns about how to provide meaningful access without harming the people doing the documentation.
+   You may remember this subject being described last year at iPRES by Michelle Caswell's in her keynote: [Whose Digital Preservation?].
 2. Researchers of all disciplinary stripes routinely create collections of social media for use as data in their research.
-But they were by and large not providing access to these collections because platforms forbade it.
+But by and large they do not provide access to these collections because social media platforms forbid it.
-3. Content creators in social media have little control over how their data is being used in archives, and are largely a commodity in surveillance capitalism [@Zuboff:2015].
+3. Content creators in social media have little control over how their data is being used in archives, and instead are the subject of widespread *surveillance capitalism* [@Zuboff:2015].

 Why would we want to wade into this river you might ask?
 Honestly, it was the voices of [the activists] [in Ferguson] that kept us going as we tried to find what we could do so that their work was not forgotten.
-It is worth saying clearly at this point, that *there is no technical-fix* for this problem.
+It is worth stating clearly at this point, that *there is no technical-fix* for this problem.
 Memory is a people problem.
-Tools can help but they aren't going to solve this problem.
+Tools can help (and hurt), but there is no silver bullet [@Stiegler:2012 ; @Brooks:1975].

 Over the past five years we've developed a few tools that can be used separately or in combination to address parts of these problems given the right set of